 You generally cook these Asian noodles the same way you cook any other kind of pasta: in a large amount of salted boiling water until the pasta is al dente.
 The exceptions are rice noodles and cellophane noodles, which are so thin and tender that they only need to be soaked in hot water until soft.

 Soba - These noodles are made from buckwheat flour and have a correspondingly strong, nutty flavor.
+Many buckwheat noodles also have some wheat flour in them, which means they're not gluten-free.
+However, pure buckwheat soba can be found — it's stronger in flavor and really delicious, and of course, gluten-free.
 We generally find dried soba in packets, but keep your eyes open for fresh soba at Asian markets (or make your own!).
 Dried soba looks like flat spaghetti and is usually light beige to dark brown-gray in color.
 Try soba in these recipes:

 • Sesame-Garlic Soba Noodles with Fried Egg